spotlightpa/poor-richard/content/news/2020-11-07-SPLDOWNBALLOT07.md

 This was also the first presidential election in Pennsylvania without a straight-ticket voting option, which <a href="https://www.inquirer.com/news/pennsylvania-straight-party-voting-20191112.html">lawmakers eliminated</a> as part of the 2019 election law that also greatly expanded mail voting.

-Ticket-splitting — when voters pick a candidate from one party at the top of the ballot but candidates from the other party in down-ballot races— was also a factor, both Mikus and Brouillette said.
+Ticket-splitting — when voters pick a candidate from one party at the top of the ballot but candidates from the other party in down-ballot races — was also a factor, both Mikus and Brouillette said.
 Statewide, Biden had received about 3.3 million votes as of Friday, about 300,000 more than Nina Ahmad, the losing Democratic auditor general candidate.

 Republicans in the Philadelphia suburbs appeared to benefit from this, Brouillette said, but so did Democratic incumbents in Trump-friendly districts, like Rep. Frank Burns of Cambria County.